State changes rules to allow hammock camping

 The Iowa Natural Resources Commission is changing its rules to allow the use of hammocks in state parks and camping areas.

 State Parks Bureau Chief Todd Coffelt said some people use hammocks for sleeping instead of a tent or RV.
-“You always have to rent a site – but if there are sufficiently mature trees that can be used to tie your hammock to it – then we want to provide it.
+“You still have to rent a site – but if there are mature enough trees that can be used to tie your hammock to it – then we want to provide it.
 It’s just that you have to take care to do that, to tie it there so that the tree doesn’t get injured, ”says Coffelt.

 The proposed rules indicate how hammocks are held together with straps and bands.
 You cannot hammer nails or screw screws into trees to hold your hammock.
 He says the use of hammocks depends on where you are.